bivex/bivex.copyright-notice-0.1.0/README.md

 - **Custom Templates**: Works with any template format - the extension detects the language and converts accordingly

 This means you can use the same JavaScript-style template across all your projects, and the extension will automatically format it correctly for Python files, shell scripts, Go files, and other languages!

+### Copyright Profiles
+Use the "Select Copyright Profile" command to switch between different copyright templates.
+Each profile can have its own template, timestamp settings, and description.
+Perfect for managing different types of projects:

+- **Open Source**: MIT license templates for public projects
+- **Commercial**: Proprietary license templates for commercial software
+- **Internal Development**: Templates for company-internal development

 ### Multiple Trigger Points
 - **File Opening**: Automatically processes files when first opened